sphen/mia-tasks/README.md

 - Link repo with your new Heroku app.
 - ✨Magic ✨

-View the Heroku Docs on [Deploying with Git](https://devcenter.heroku.com/articles/git) for more detailed steps.
+View the Heroku Docs on [Heroku GitHub Deploys](https://devcenter.heroku.com/articles/github-integration) for more detailed steps.

 ## App Info